Kull-AG/kull-generic-backend/README.md

 		});

-		// You have to inject a DbConnection somehow services.AddTransient(typeof(DbConnection), (s) =>
+		// IMPORTANT: You have to inject a DbConnection somehow services.AddTransient(typeof(DbConnection), (s) =>
         {
             var conf = s.GetRequiredService<IConfiguration>();